The Power Of God’s Precepts

 Enjoy Humorous Christian Books?

 Check out my book Family Stew.
-Each chapter begins with a professionally drawn, cartoon illustration.
 It’s a collection of stories from the days of our young family along with summary thoughts from a Christian perspective.